DeepraMazumder/Hotel-Reviews-Sentiment-Analysis/README.md

   - `utils.py`: Utility functions used throughout the project.

 - **templates**:
-  - `.streamlit/`: Streamlit configuration files for deploying the web app.
   - `img/`: Images and media files used in the project.

 - **Web_Scraping**: